-Medical Biotechnology at UEL
+Forensic Science at UEL

-- The programme at UEL aims to provide students with a broad overview of the field with a focus on applied aspects. - Emphasis is placed on the ways in which knowledge of biotechnology may be applied for medical purposes. - This programme offers extensive laboratory training through all years of the programme - There is a common first year with other bioscience degrees at UEL, leaving you an option to transfer to similar degree programmes at the end of the first year.
+- The programme at UEL aims to provide students with a broad background to a large number of scientific techniques used by forensic scientists and also an introduction to aspects of law relevant to businesses in the UK. - Offers extensive laboratory training through all years of the programme, trains students in attention to detail and professional quality standards as required by employers in associated sectors. - This course attracts students who are passionate about contributing to crime reduction in society and communities. - Shares a common first year with other Bioscience degrees at UEL, leaving you an option to transfer at the end of the first year.